woodylewis/speed-dating-project/README.md

 A user sees a schedule of events, each with a button to register.
 When the user registers, the button is replaced by a link to attend the event.
 Currently, navigating away from the user page and then back to it will show the register button again.

 The event page shows 20 tables, each with a man and woman, and a bar area with 60 people.
-There is currently no functionality for choosing an empty spot, seeing a list of other attendees, filtering by gennder or selecting.
+There is currently no functionality for choosing an empty spot, seeing a list of other attendees, filtering by gender or selecting.

 There is no waitlist functionality.